kanisterio/kanister/examples/mongodb-percona/README.md

 ## Integrating with Kanister

-If you have deployed the operator with other name than `my-cluster-name` and namespace other than `mongodb`, you need to modify the commands used below to use the correct name and namespace
+If the operator is deployed with a name other than `my-cluster-name`, and a namespace other than `mongodb`, modify the commands used below to use the correct name and namespace:

 ### Create Profile
 Create Profile CR if not created already